sbt/sbt-boilerplate/README.md

       func(input._1, input._2, input._3, input._4)

 ### Changing the 1 to 22 range
-If we want to change the previous example so we only generate applyFunc for tuples sized 2 up to 4 then we add the range to the starting [# so it become [#2..4#:
+If we want to change the previous example so we only generate applyFunc for tuples sized 2 up to 4 then we add the range to the starting `[#` so it becomes `[#2..4#`:

     [#2..4#def applyFunc[[#P1#], R](input: Tuple1[[#P1#]], func: ([#P1#]) => R): R =
       func([#input._1#])#